n42n/n3n/README.md

 Up-to-date binaries and packages for most distributions are available as part of the [latest stable release](https://github.com/n42n/n3n/releases/latest).

-(Beware that while the Debian distribution (and those based on it) do appear to provide n2n as a package, it is based on the antique 1.2 version from 2008 and is not compatible with this version.)
+(Since the n3n is protocol compatible with the older n2n, you might be tempted to try and install a package provided by your distribution.
+At the least Debian has a package called `n2n`, however it is based on the antique 1.2 version from 2008 and that has not been compatible with n2n for many years, and thus is also not able to interoperate with n3n.)

 On host1 run: